vmware-archive/react-starter/README.md

 ## Getting Started

-First, make sure you have node version 4+ (it may work with older versions of node, but node-sass less likely to install correctly)
+First, make sure you have node version 4+ (it may work with older versions of node, but node-sass less likely to install correctly).

 ```
 git clone git@github.com:pivotal-cf/react-starter.git && cd react-starter